Madison Lowe Askins, M.S, LPC

 I am a Licensed Professional Counselor in the State of South Carolina.
-I have a passion to help individuals thrive and understand themselves on a deeper and more intimate level.
-I believe that self-awareness is the key to change.
+I have a passion for helping individuals thrive and understand themselves on a deeper level.
+I believe that self-awareness is the key to growth, healing, and lasting change.

 I hold an M.S. in Clinical Counseling from Charleston Southern University.
-I earned my B.A. in General Psychology from the University of North Carolina Asheville, where I also competed in cross-country and track at the Division-1 level.
-I am currently earning my Ph.D. in Counseling and Psychological Studies through Regent University.
+I earned my B.A. in Psychology from the University of North Carolina Asheville, where I also competed in Division I cross-country and track.
+I am currently pursuing my Ph.D. in Counseling and Psychological Studies through Regent University.

-I have worked with a variety of populations, but especially enjoy working with children, teens, young adult women, and families.
-I have spent many years as an Early Interventionist, and I continue to find a passion in helping parents navigate the world of parenthood.
+I have worked with a variety of populations, but especially enjoy working with children, teens, young adults, and families.
+My experience as an Early Interventionist continues to shape my work with children while supporting parents as they navigate the challenges of parenthood.

 Therapeutic Approach